leepete/GO-Native-iOS-App/README.md

-# GO-Native iOS app - (Currently being re-visited)
+# GO-Native iOS app
-> "It's kinda like Pokemon GO but with Birds!"
+> "Go searching for our wonderful native birds in New Zealand, learn more about them and earn points doing so!"

 ## As of 1/10/19